jpbretanha/react-graphql/README.md

-# GraphQL implementation with axios and no fetch client
+# GraphQL implementation with axios only

-Example application to use github graphql api to implement an issue tracker
+Example application using github's graphql api to implement an issue tracker

 ## Run